daniel-infosec/subsaas/README.md

 ## Docker

 Alternatively, if you have Docker installed and don't want to bother installing Go or getting the binary allowlisted, you only have to do the following.
+Note that if you make any changes or update, you'll have to rebuild the docker file manually.

 ### Windows